A Resource for Harvard's Travelers

 Evolving with the Needs of Travelers

 The world has become more accessible yet more complex.
 Not that long ago, study abroad meant traveling with a group of classmates and teachers on a structured program.
-While that still happens, there are also many lone travelers, as Viox notes.
+While that still happens, there are also many lone travelers, as Esparza notes.
 "It's now the one researcher going out and studying refugee flows between two war-torn countries and immersing herself in the community to get that real-time information on the ground.
 She's going to have the same concerns that a journalist, a peace worker, or an NGO worker in the field may face.
 That's the reality of what university travel abroad is becoming, and we have to manage those expectations."

 While safety is the team's top priority, they work with Harvard's travelers to explore and vet options that enable continuity of academic programming.
 "Students, faculty, and staff come to us with options,” says Brokmeier.
 "We're not telling them, 'You have to do this.
 You can’t do that.'
 Our job is to support and enable travel and academic pursuits abroad.
 We're not here to say no."

 Esparza adds, "If someone is researching a controversial thesis topic—LGBTQ issues in Uganda, for example—we'll talk with them about the concerns, risks, and alternatives.
 What steps can we take to help you reach your goals safely in this country?
 Could you reach the same goals in a different country with less risk?
-Or, maybe we can connect you with an LGBTQ group that's operating on the ground already so you can talk with them and understand what it means to do that type of research there."
+Or, maybe we can connect you with a LGBTQ group that's operating on the ground already so you can talk with them and understand what it means to do that type of research there."

 "The question needs to be asked: How can we help you?
 We're here to be a resource.
 And it's important that travelers have this information from the beginning.
 Every time I talk to a student I learn something new.
 That's an opportunity that I never take for granted.
 Our experiences living, working, and studying abroad are not entirely reflective of what the experience is like today.
 So hearing students voice their concerns is an extremely important part of our job."